-A Better Chance is a program for infants and children, through age 6, who were exposed to drugs and/or alcohol before birth, as they are considered at high risk with regards to their future development.
-It is offered through the Child Study Center at the University of Oklahoma health Sciences Center.
-Services will be offered regardless of ability to pay, but, if available, insurance will be billed.
+A Better Chance

+This is a program for infants and children, through age 6, who were exposed to drugs and/or alcohol before birth, as they are considered at high risk with regard to their future development.
+It is offered through the Child Study Center at the University of Oklahoma Health Sciences Center.
+Services are offered regardless of ability to pay, but if available, insurance will be billed.
 Services include: